What is expected of me as a host employer?

 When the participant successfully applies, the Social Security Office will hand him/her a letter confirming that they have successfully applied.
 For more information, view this page on the Social Security Administration website:

 For payroll, you can input a dummy number (like 111-11-1111) and then switch to the correct number once the participant provides it.

 Do I need to confirm that the participant has a Work Authorization Card or EAD Card?

-J-1 Work and Travel Program participants do not need a Work Authorization Card or EAD card.
+J-1 Work and Travel Program participants do not need a Work Authorization Card or EAD card due to their special status.
 In fact, they are not able to get such a card because 1) they are technically in the U.S. as an exchange student and 2) they are only authorized to work for a maximum of 4 months.
-The following documents together demonstrate that J1 participants are eligible to work: a valid passport, I-94 card, DS-2019 form, and either a Social Security card or the letter from the Social Security Office, saying that the Social Security card will be issued soon.
+The following documents together demonstrate that J1 participants are eligible to work: a valid passport & J1 visa, online I-94 information, DS-2019, and either a Social Security card or the letter from the Social Security Office, saying that the Social Security card will be issued soon.

 E-Verify says that the participant is not eligible to work.
 What do I do?